alvinary/tale/issues/log.md

 * Obtain strings from a fixed grammar
 * Log using flags instead of verbosity
 * Use ArgumentList instead of sequence

+## Superseded

+* Write down 'old' model of semantic composition
+  (DRT with inheritance), check against AMR (Copestake) - this is no longer necessary